|

 Inroads into the Information Jungle – Intelligent R&D Information Systems

 Traditional information and lab data management systems are designed for documentation and operational needs or commercial aspects of external information providers.
 The result is a wide variety of silo applications with different content, functionalities and technologies.
 In the R&D process, using information from different sources in the right context is necessary, which requires intelligent searches in truly integrated systems.
+This presentation sheds light on the limitations and disadvantages of current solutions and presents the architecture of a novel system that is based on search engines und portal technology.

 11:15 - 11:45